Club León

-Club León, also known as León, is a Mexican professional football club based in León, Guanajuato, that competes in the Liga MX, the top flight of Mexican football.
+Club León is a Mexican professional football club based in León, Guanajuato, that competes in Liga MX, the top division of Mexican football.
+The club was founded in 1944 as Unión-León, after the merger of Unión de Curtidores and the Selección de Guanajuato.

-León has won the Primera División de México/Liga MX title eight times in 1948, 1949, 1952, 1956, 1992, the Apertura in 2013, the Clausura in 2014, and the Apertura in 2020.
-After winning the League and the México Cup in 1949, it became the first Mexican campeonísimo.
-León was the CONCACAF Champions' Cup runner-up in 1993.
-It is the second-only Mexican club to win back-to-back championships.
+León has won 8 Liga MX titles, 5 Copa MX titles and 5 Campeón de Campeones.
+After winning the league and cup in 1949, it became the first Mexican campeonísimo.
+Internationally, León won one CONCACAF Champions League in 2023.

-The club qualified for the Champion's Cup in 1998 until it was eliminated in the semi-final.
-The team has been a consistent contender for the Primera División since 2002.
-It failed to reach the Primera División due to a series of mediocre performances in the playoffs despite good plays during the regular season until the 2012 Clausura tournament.
-Ten years later, León reached the Primera División after defeating Correcaminos UAT.
-In the Apertura 2013, it won the championship by defeating América with a score of 5–1 which earned it its sixth championship star.
-In Clausura 2014, it became champion for the second year in a row by defeating Pachuca with 4–3, giving it its seventh championship star and the title of "bicampeones".
-In recent years, Club Leon has attracted a non-Spanish speaking football fanbase and managed to secure new Spanish-language broadcast partnerships with Fox Sports Latinoamérica in Mexico and Telemundo Deportes in the U.S. Since 2016, TUDN holds the U.S. broadcasting rights to León home games.
+The club was relegated to the Primera División 'A' de México in 2002 and was a consistent contender for promotion, but failed to advance in the playoffs.
+León was promoted in the Clasura 2012 and won the Liga MX's Apertura 2013.
+They defended their league championship in Clausura 2014, earning them the title of "bicampeones".
+The team has partnerships with Fox Sports Latinoamérica in Mexico and Telemundo Deportes in the United States.
+Since 2016, TUDN holds the U.S. broadcasting rights to León home games.

 León is ranked No. 29 in the IFFHS Central and North America's best clubs of the 20th century.

 History

 The club was created from an application by Unión de Curtidores which merged with Selección de Guanajuato.
-With the money raised, the directive hired Marcial Ortiz, Raul Varela, Alfonso Montemayor, Salvador Ramírez, Conrado Muniz, Vicente Serrano, Pepe Cortes, "Sticks" Ramírez, Elpidio Sánchez, and Joaquín Source Duillo Dobles.
+With the money raised, the directive hired Marcial Ortiz, Raúl Varela, Alfonso Montemayor, Salvador Ramírez, Conrado Muñiz, Vicente Serrano, Pepe Cortes, "Sticks" Ramírez, Elpidio Sánchez, and Joaquín Source Duillo Dobles.
 It participated in the Liga Mayor's second season (1944–45).
-The team comprised Argentinian players and Miguel Rugilo that served as coach and goalkeeper holder.
+The team comprised Argentine players and Miguel Rugilo that served as coach and goalkeeper holder.
 Battaglia played defense plus two fronts; Marcos Aurelio scored 14 goals with Ángel Fernández.
-The team debuted at Patria Stadium on August 20, 1944, against Atlante and lost by a score of 5–3.
+The team debuted at the Patria stadium on August 20, 1944, against Atlante and lost by a score of 5–3.

-In the 1945–46 season another team appeared in the city: the San Sebastián de León.
+In the 1945–46 season, another team appeared in the city: the San Sebastián de León.
 They placed fourth out of 16 teams with 30 games, 17 wins, 4 draws, 9 losses for 38 points.
 Their top scorer, with 24 goals, Alberto Mendoza.